 More Casual Walking Exercise

 Most people are not power walkers but engage in walking at a more normal pace.
-They may walk and engage in power business meetings, they may walk in social groups or with loved ones, they may go out with their families or walk the dog or they may just walk to get away from it all, get some exercise and grab a moments peace to listen to their favorite podcast.
+They may walk while having power business meetings, they may walk in social groups or with loved ones, they may go out with their families or walk the dog or they may just walk to get away from it all, get some exercise and grab a moments peace to listen to their favorite podcast.

 The commonality between these groups is that they walk for moderate distances and at a moderate pace.

 In the motion of their stride, their heels impact the ground with less force than fitness/power walkers because they are moving slower.
-Their arches have more time to flex and distribute pressure better unless they are flat-footed in which case there is more time for the foot to go through the normal phase of pronation.
+Their arches have more time to flex and distribute pressure better as there is more time for the foot to go through the normal phase of pronation.

-Their needs are less intense than fitness & power walkers and runners but they do still have a need for arch support. the biggest difference is in the levels of cushioning needed in the various parts of the shoe - and comfort.
+The needs of regular walkers are less intense than fitness & power walkers and runners but they do still have a need for arch support. the biggest difference is in the levels of cushioning needed in the various parts of the shoe – and comfort.